imichelle97/Something-Simple/README.md

 USER GUIDE: You can view our user guide video here: https://youtu.be/wOKAsOR5QjM

-SERVER CONFIGURATION: Something Simple is actually deployed on its own server.
-You may explore our website by going to the following link: http://something-simple.bitnamiapp.com/cs160/.
-If you would like to watch our server configuration video, you can view it here: https://youtu.be/AEFqWkakcPg

 LOCAL CONFIGURATION: If you would like to run Something Simple on your local machine, you can download our source files at our GitHub: https://github.com/imichelle97/Something-Simple.
 Our application uses the LAMP Stack (Linux, Apache, MySQL, PHP).
 We would recommend the following steps to ensure a successful installation of our application:

 1. Download our source files from the above GitHub Repository link.